MJAlexander/distortr/README.md

 * Splines regression (unpenalized, first-order penalized, second-order penalized)
 * Gaussian process regression

 The various parameters associated with each function can be specified, and then the time series are simulated using the `simulateFluctuations` function.
 This returns a dataframe with `x` and `y` values.
+The sample autocorrelation function of the `y` values can be plotted using `plotACF`.

 ## Model fitting